Table Of Contents

 The substandard annuity works much like a single premium immediate annuity (SPIA) and has many of the same benefits and drawbacks.
 When you purchase a substandard annuity, the insurance company converts your lump-sum premium into a stream of income that begins within a year.

-While many people may avoid or hesitate to undergo medical underwriting for life insurance, in the case of substandard annuities, medical underwriting can be to your own benefit.
-The more advanced your medical condition, the more likely your payments will be accelerated.
-This can be particularly advantageous for individuals anticipating a future need for professional or nursing care, providing protection for their assets while maintaining a steady, guaranteed income that won’t be depleted by large medical bills.
+This can be particularly advantageous for individuals anticipating a future need for professional or nursing care, providing protection for their assets while maintaining a steady, guaranteed income that will not be depleted by large medical bills.

 Typically, SPIAs calculate a person’s annuity payments through actuarial tables that estimate the average life expectancy based on different ages and sexes.
 The longer the insurance company expects you to live, the longer they expect to pay out your annuity, and the smaller your payments will be.